bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 Formulas:

 - Calculate multipliers of Intelligence, Charisma, Creativity, and Efficiency.
-They are the product of average value, upgrade benefit and research benefit.
+They are the product of average values, upgrade benefit and research benefit.
 - Production base:

 $$ProductionBase = AvgMorale\ast AvgEnergy\ast 10^{-4}$$